kedacore/keda-docs/content/docs/2.0/scalers/rabbitmq-queue.md

 triggers:
 - type: rabbitmq
   metadata:
-    host: RabbitMqHost # Optional.
+    host: amqp://localhost:5672/vhost # Optional.
+If not specified, it must be done by using TriggerAuthentication.
+    hostFromEnv: RABBITMQ_HOST # Optional.
 If not specified, it must be done by using TriggerAuthentication.
     queueLength: '20' # Optional.
 Queue length target for HPA.
 Default: 20 messages
     queueName: testqueue
     includeUnacked: 'true' # Optional, use unacked + ready messages count